 If the employee refers the dispute outside the time frame provided, they may apply for a condonation for their dispute to be heard.

-Failing to pay certain benefits such as PAYE to SARS or UIF contribution to the Fund is not only breach of contract but is also unlawful.
+Failing to pay certain benefits such as PAYE to SARS or UIF contribution to the Fund is not only a breach of contract but is also unlawful.
 The employer may be criminally charged and made to appear before the commercial crimes court on charges of theft and fraud.

 Should you require assistance with referring a matter to the CCMA or Labour Department, kindly contact us at BBP Law Attorneys.